hankertrix/SgSL-Sign-Bank/README.md

 Moving the cheat sheet into a separate repository will make it easier to maintain, and easier for people to contribute.
 Hence, this sign bank for SgSL was born.

+Previously, before the [website][Website] was created, the sign bank was in the form of a downloadable HTML file which was created from an Org mode document.
+That has since been removed as the website is far easier to use.

 ## Sources and references